consuldemocracy/installer/README.md

 ## Admin user

-You can sign in with a default admin user:
+You can sign in to the application with the default admin user:

 ```
 admin@consul.dev